This article is part of our guide to business credit cards.

 You may have corporate credit options, but not have them readily available at the time and place you need to make a business purchase.
 For example, you forget to bring a corporate card to an event or client dinner.

 You may have rewards or other benefits that incentivize the use of your personal credit card.
-For example, there may be specialized cash back or partnered promotions that seem better than their counterparts on your corporate credit options.
+For example, there may be specialized cash back or partnered promotions or travel rewards that seem better than their counterparts on your corporate credit options.

 You may not have a corporate credit card or line of credit, either because you have been unable to apply and qualify for one, or simply didn’t know how to.